Nine call center initiatives to consider

 “Training can also be beneficial in terms of employee morale.
 As Terri Maxwell notes at the Working Solutions Blog, regular training gives your reps a much-needed respite from the phones.” – Call center best practices for engaging customers, Adecco; Twitter: @AdeccoUSA

 22. Ensure that agents have a good understanding of customers’ needs so they can better customize and personalize responses.
 “Call center agents who have a good understanding of the customer’s needs and can personalize their interactions are more effective than those who do not.
 The more information on-hand; the better.
-This can include purchasing history, caller demographics, previous call recordings, voicemails, emails and social media postings.
+This can include purchasing history and caller demographics, as well as details about their omnichannel customer journey, such as: previous call recordings, voicemails, emails and social media postings.
 Agents with access to this information have better insight into the customer and are able to provide more personalized service.

 “Performance support can help: Few things are more frustrating to both customers and agents than not having access to the information necessary to resolve an issue.
 With performance support, agents have quick and easy access to comprehensive information about the customer while on the call and can tailor the conversation to the customer’s specific needs, offer the best solution, and seal the deal faster.” – Francine Haliva, 5 Best Practices for Call Center Agents to Drive Sales, Kryon; Twitter: @KryonSystems